adammccormack/CV/README.md

 [Contact](#Contact)
 <a name="Contact"></a> |

-I am hugely passionate about developing professional, clean, tested, and reusable code, currently working as a Software Engineer developing new products and features for multinational clients.
+I am hugely passionate about developing professional, clean, tested, reusable code, and working on developing and improving products.

 My highest priority is to work in a supportive environment that embraces coding best practices that will strengthen and extend my knowledge, helping me reach my goal of becoming an expert in my field.